Architecture

 - Ente's server (museum)

-- Client wants to upload, it asks museum where it should upload to.
+- Client that wants to upload a file asks museum where it should upload the file to

 The upshot of this is that both the client and museum should be able to reach your S3 bucket.